LaunchCodeEducation/gis-devops/src/installations/06-docker-jenkins/index.rst

 .. note::

-  We could simplify this by simply copying ``~/.aws`` directory into the container.
-But this is risky as it would copy over **ALL** of the aws profiles which may include credentials that have nothing to do with this course.
-In practice the **safest** way to go about this is to create an IAM service role (for remote use) or JenkinsUser account (for local use) that has restricted AWS resource access.
-But this section is already very complex and your student AWS accounts are restricted in our AWS organization so we will take a shortcut in the name of brevity.
+  We could simplify this by copying the entire ``~/.aws`` directory into the container.
+But this is risky as it would copy over **ALL** of the AWS profiles which may include credentials that have nothing to do with this course.
+In practice the **safest** way to go about this is to create an IAM service role (for use within AWS) or JenkinsUser account (for use outside AWS) that have restricted policies for resource access.
+But this section is already pretty complex and your student AWS accounts are restricted in our AWS organization so we will take a shortcut in the name of brevity.

 Because **environment variables cannot be set in a running container** they must be provided during container creation.
 This means we will need to stop and remove our Jenkins container.
 Normally doing so would mean we lose all of the configuration data.
 But because we used a **volume** this is of no concern to us!
 We will stop and remove the container then re-create it with the volume and environment file: